analyst-Riya/student-management-database-task2/README.md

 # Student Management Database – Task 2

-This project is part of my internship at @Main Crafts Technology.
+This project is part of my internship at Main Crafts Technology.
 In this task, I extended the existing Student Management Database by adding new tables and performing advanced SQL operations.

 ## 📘 Task Overview